williaz/TechRefresher/Core_Spring.md

 - to enable @AspectJ support: aspectjweaver.jar
 - @EnableAspectJAutoProxy(enable JavaConfig), @Aspect

-- Using the most specific(leasst powerful) advice type provides a simpler programming model with less potential for errors.
+- Using the most specific(least powerful) advice type provides a simpler programming model with less potential for errors.
 For example, you do not need to invoke the proceed() method on the JoinPoint used for around advice, and, hence, you cannot fail to invoke it.
 - All advice parameters are statically typed

 ### What is the concept of AOP?
 Which problem does it solve?
 What is a cross cutting concern?